2025 Recipient: Harold Henderson

 The Jean Thompson award was established in 2022 and is named after the inspirational New Zealand Statistician C. Jean Thompson.
 Jean worked as a consultant on topics including earthquakes, horticulture, microbiology and educational achievement, to name a few.

-Jean has made an outstanding contribution to the New Zealand Statistics Association.
+Jean has made an outstanding contribution to the New Zealand Statistical Association.
 She has held many roles, including President (1991-93), Secretary-Treasurer (1962-63) and Secretary (1987-88).
 She was also a founding member of the Education Committee, serving on the committee for many years.
 Jean was made a life member of the Association in 2006.

 Jean has led the way for women in statistics in New Zealand.
 In 1993 she was awarded the New Zealand Suffrage Centennial Medal in recognition of her work encouraging young women to further their studies in mathematics and statistics.
 In 2017, she was selected as one of the Royal Society Te Apārangi’s “150 women in 150 words“, which celebrated the contributions of women to knowledge in New Zealand.
 Furthermore, she was instrumental in the publication of a book, Women with maths: making a difference, which tells the story of New Zealand women for whom a knowledge of statistics or mathematics had enabled an interesting career or lifestyle.